IFA HACKATHON 2026

 You sign up individually, to form teams of 5 to 8 people during the first hours of the event depending on your interest and preference.
 If you have a question about this, please ask.
 Visa requirements, travel costs and accommodation are your own responsibility.
 Places are limited.

 Please note, for online-participation the registration is closed.
-You will be placed on a waiting list.
-There is still room for particpants who will join in-person in Cork.
+There is still room for participants who will join in-person in Cork.

 Together, you’ll work on real-world challenges using data, technology, and creativity.